The Tragic Real-Life Story Of The Go-Go's

 Advertisement

 The Go-Go's reunite often, offering up nostalgia with their tightly-crafted '80s classics.
 Behind the scenes, however, the bright and sunny-sounding California band endured the frightening and troubling history of a band far more metal.
-Here's the sometimes out of control, out of sync story of the Go-Go's.
+Here's the sometimes out-of-control and out-of-sync story of The Go-Go's.

 Founding bassist Margot Olavarria got sick and was fired

-According to Billboard, the Go-Go's was created in 1978 in the midst of a burgeoning Los Angeles punk rock scene.
-The founding members were all punks — singer Belinda Carlisle was briefly a member of the notorious Germs, guitarist Jane Wiedlin went by the punky name Jane Drano, and bassist Margot Olavarria resisted and protested when the band grew more competent and leaned toward becoming a top 40 pop-rock band, calling it a "cutthroat drive for commercial success."
+The Go-Go's was created in 1978 in the midst of a burgeoning Los Angeles punk rock scene.
+The founding members were all punks: Singer Belinda Carlisle was briefly a member of the notorious Germs, guitarist Jane Wiedlin went by the punky name Jane Drano, and bassist Margot Olavarria resisted and protested when the band grew more competent and leaned toward becoming a Top-40 pop-rock band, calling it (via Billboard) a "cutthroat drive for commercial success."

 Advertisement